SE-Processor-Fuzzing/control-hazard-analyzer/docs/usage/Analyze.md

 ```

 ### Compiler Arguments
 Pass additional arguments to the compiler.
+By default, no arguments are passed.
 #### Usage example:
 ```shell
 # Pass arguments to the compiler